OSGeo/OSGeoLive-doc/en/quickstart/kosmo_quickstart.rst

 * Generate a set of topology rules for a layer and try to edit it

-* Activate the set of extensions that form part of the application and see the new tools that are present
+* Activate the rest of extensions that form part of the application and see the new tools that are present

+* Configure the application options through the menu option *File > Configuration...*

 What Next?